-The problem report option requires completion of a project, worth 3 hours, plus 30 hours of coursework.
-The thesis option entails 6 hours of research and 24 hours of coursework.
+The problem report option requires completion of a project, worth three hours, plus 30 hours of coursework.
+The thesis option entails six hours of research and 24 hours of coursework.
 The thesis option requires development of a publishable research result.

 Both options have some differences from the usual MSSE procedures, including:

 - Students must identify a research advisor to supervise their work, who must be a regular faculty member in LCSEE.

 - Students must form an individual graduate committee headed by their research advisor.